Jewish views on slavery: Biblical era

+Talmudic commentators likewise encouraged non-Hebrew slaves to convert to Judaism, which helped them bypass the harsh treatment.

+It is impossible for scholars to quantify the number of slaves that were owned by ancient Israelites, or what percentage of households owned slaves, but it is possible to analyze social, legal, and economic impacts of slavery.
 Most slaves owned by Israelites were non-Hebrew, and scholars are not certain what percentage of slaves were Hebrew: Ephraim Urbach, a distinguished scholar of Judaism, maintains that Israelites rarely owned Hebrew slaves after the Maccabean era, although it is certain that Israelites owned Hebrew slaves during the time of the Babylonian exile.
-Another scholar suggests that Israelites continued to own Hebrew slaves through the Middle Ages, but that the Biblical rules were ignored, and Hebrew slaves were treated the same as non-Hebrews.
+After the destruction of the Temple in Jerusalem in 70 CE, nearly all rabbis agreed that Jews were no longer allowed to own Jewish slaves, and some rabbis and communities ruled that non-Jewish slaves could not be held either, though others permitted it.

 The Torah forbids the return of runaway slaves who escape from their foreign land and their bondage and arrive in the Land of Israel.
-Furthermore, the Torah demands that such former slaves be treated equally to any other resident alien.
+Furthermore, the Torah demands these runaway slaves be treated equally to any other resident alien.
 This law is unique in the Ancient Near East.

 Talmudic era

-In the early Common Era, the regulations concerning slave-ownership by Jews underwent an extensive expansion and codification within the Talmud.
-The precise issues that necessitated a clarification to the laws is still up for debate.
-The majority of current scholarly opinion holds that pressures to assimilate during the late Roman to early medieval period resulted in an attempt by Jewish communities to reinforce their own identities by drawing distinctions between their practices and the practices of non-Jews.
-One author, however, has proposed that they could include factors such as ownership of non-Canaanite slaves, the continuing practice of owning Jewish slaves, or conflicts with Roman slave-ownership laws.
-Thus, the Babylonian Talmud (redacted in 500 CE) contains an extensive set of laws governing slavery, which is more detailed than found in the Torah.
+The rabbis of the Talmudic era "were unable to fully nullify the institution of slavery, but there is a prominent trend among them to limit its incidence as much as possible by means of [Biblical] interpretation."
+While Jews did take slavery as a given, just as in other ancient societies, slaves in Jewish households could expect more compassionate treatment.

+Early rabbinic literature contains an extensive set of laws governing slavery, much more detailed than the laws found in the Torah.

-The major change found in the Talmud's slavery laws was that a single set of rules, with a few exceptions, governs both Jewish slaves and non-Jewish slaves.
-Another change was that the distinction between Hebrew and non-Hebrew slaves began to diminish as the Talmud expanded during this period.
-This included an expanded set of obligations the owner incurred toward the slave as well as codifying the process for manumission (the freeing from slavery).
-It also included a large set of conditions, that allowed or required manumission to include requirements for education of slaves, expanding disability manumission, and in cases of religious conversion or necessity.
+This included an expanded set of obligations the owner incurred toward the slave, codifying the process for manumission (the freeing from slavery), and described a large set of conditions in which manumission was allowed or required.
 These restrictions were based on the Biblical injunction to treat slaves well with the reinforcement of the memory of Egyptian slavery which Jews were urged to remember by their scriptural texts.
-However, historian Josephus wrote that the seven-year automatic release was still in effect if the slavery was a punishment for a crime the slave committed (as opposed to voluntary slavery due to poverty).
+Historian Josephus wrote Israelites enslaved as punishment for a crime were automatically released in the Jubilee year.
 In addition, the notion of Canaanite slaves from the Jewish Bible is expanded to all non-Jewish slaves.